andrasq/node-docs/code-structure.md

 ## Avoid Make-Work.
 Code for today.
-- do not put in unneeded features
+- solve the problem at hand, tomorrow's feature is today's baggage
-- easier to redesign tomorrow than to future-proof now
+- easier to rewrite tomorrow than to future-proof now
 - leave the code as clean and as complete as possible; assume it won't be revisited